Wave08/alx-system_engineering-devops/README.md

- script prints effective username of current user
+ script prints out group which the current user is into